xit0c/mapbox-plugin-offline/README.md

 ### Listen to events

-Extend `OfflineDownloadReceiver` and override only the methods (events) you need:
+`OfflineDownloadReceiver` handles all the events the `OfflineService` send.
+Extend it and override only the methods/events you need, then register it with `register()` to start listening.

+Available methods/events list:
 * `onCreate(context: Context, download: OfflineDownload)`<br>
 Download created.
 * `onCreateError(context: Context, options: OfflineDownloadOptions, error: String?)`<br>